Marijoke/MS3/All-booked-gets-tested.md

 ## Bugs
 - Navigation menu would not open
-    - Js file was called scripts rather than script.
+    - js file was called scripts rather than script.
+- Mongodb wasn't working when I tried to pull data from the database
+    - there was a URL reference that was wrong causing data to be sent but not recieved.
+- Background image on Tablet sometime comes up short when turn portrait.
+- strange broken image shows up on the mobile size
+    - have bot managed to locate it outside of Google developer tools.